 Examples of allowable expenses include travel to partner sites, specialized equipment, software, database access, course buyouts, grad stipends, and summer salary.
 The program would not typically pay for activities such as travel to professional meetings, standard operating expenses, or honoraria for collaborators and/or partners.
 These would be expected to be covered through existing resources.

-The Partnership award application should be completed in NUGrant by the applicant, endorsed (via a letter of support) and approved by the department chair, and routed to the Associate Dean for Research in the College of Arts and Sciences.
+Application: The Partnership award application should be completed in NUGrant by the applicant, endorsed (via a letter of support) and approved by the department chair, and routed to the Associate Dean for Research and Partnerships in the College of Arts and Sciences.